NiyatiDesai65/vector-db-learning/README.md

 ## How to run
 pip install chromadb anthropic python-dotenv

-Create a .env file with your Anthropic API key:
+Create a .env file with Anthropic API key:
-ANTHROPIC_API_KEY=your-key-here
+ANTHROPIC_API_KEY=xxxxxxxxxx

 Then run any file:
 python basics.py